 The following diagram shows a general plan for an essay.
 Note that you should have a thesis statement and 3 topics in your introduction.
 The introductory paragraph defines the subject of the essay and explains the background and some key terms related to your subject.
 Paragraphs 1, 2, 3 each have a transition (ie. First of all), and each paragraph introduces 2 or 3 main ideas.
 The paragraph dealing with the conclusion summarizes the topics and the ideas associated with them, and some new ideas you may have.
-(Compare your outline with the one in the Appendix on an Anne of Green Gables or Shel Silverstein essays in the Appendix .
+(Compare your outline with the outlines in the Appendix on an Anne of Green Gables or Shel Silverstein essays in the Appendix .
 The entire essays appears later.)

 General Introduction

 Thesis statement, 1, 2, 3 topics

 Transition (ie. First of all)

-A. 1st main idea (ie. One of...)
+1 A. 1 st main idea (ie. One of)

-B. 2nd main idea (ie. Another...)
+1 B. 2 nd main idea (ie. Another)

-C. 3rd main idea (ie. Lastly,)
+C. 3 rd main idea (ie. Lastly,)

-Transition (ie. Besides)
+Transition (ie. Aside from)

-2. A. 1st main idea (ie. In the first place)
+3 A. 1 st main idea (ie. The first)

-B. 2 nd main idea (ie. Moreover)
+0 B. 2 nd main idea (ie. A second)

-C. 3 rd main idea (ie. Ultimately)
+C. 3 rd main idea (ie. In the end)